flameshot-org/flameshot/README.md

 - In order to speed up the first launch of Flameshot (DBus init of the app can be slow), consider starting the application automatically on boot.

 - Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!
 Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture in a file!
 Check the [Shortcuts](#shortcuts) for more information.

-- Execute the command `flameshot` without parameters to launch a running instance of the program without taking actions.

 ## Installation